avernois/ardFeedback/readme.md

 Commands are receive from serial port.
 They are a single char.

 The skectch understand these commands :
-* R : light on red led only
+* 'R' or 'F' : light on failure led only (usually red)
-* Y : light on yellow led only
+* 'Y' or 'U' : light on unstable leds only (usually yellow)
-* G : light on green led only
+* 'G' or 'S' : light on success leds only (usually green (or blue))
-* B : blink.
+* 'B' : blink.
 Well, it's more like a wave.
 All Leds are light on sequentially.

 Schema